akumina/AkuminaDev/docs/AK-Central-Site-Support.md

     * Specific lists / libraries / data

 > It is up to your information archecture on how many 'Central Sites' you want to use.
 Akumina recommends at least 1 central site for the Akumina bits as denoted above.

+**Quick usecases for a Central/Cross site**
+* Maybe you want to share a MENU across multiple sites, allowing a content author to update a menu item in 1 list and have it reflect on all sites sharing using that MENU
+* You may have a GLOBAL ALERT List where content authors can add a new alert in one location and have it show up across all sites
+* You want to have a GLOBAL FOOTER where you dont have to manage the content for the footer in each site
+* You want to roll out a new menu DESIGN / HTML / CSS across all sites without duplicating code or deploying to each site

 ### Delivery Site Contents - Classic